Skip to content

 The XDP hook point is unique in that the associated eBPF program attaches to an interface and only one eBPF program is allowed to attach to the XDP hook point for a given interface.
 Due to this limitation, the libxdp protocol was written.
 The one program that is attached to the XDP hook point is an eBPF dispatcher program.
 The dispatcher program contains a list of 10 stub functions.
 When XDP programs wish to be loaded, they are loaded as extension programs which are then called in place of one of the stub functions.

-bpfman is leveraging the libxdp protocol to allow it's users to load up to 10 XDP programs on a given interface.
+bpfman is leveraging the libxdp protocol and dispatcher program to allow it's users to load up to 10 XDP programs on a given interface.
 This tutorial will show you how to use bpfman to load multiple XDP programs on an interface.

-Note: The TC hook point is also associated with an interface.
+The TC hook point is also associated with an interface.
 Within bpfman, TC is implemented in a similar fashion to XDP in that it uses a dispatcher with stub functions.
-TCX is a fairly new kernel feature that improves how the kernel handles multiple TC programs on a given interface. bpfman is on the process of integrating TCX support, which will replace the dispatcher logic for TC.
-Until then, assume TC behaves in a similar fashion to XDP.
+TCX is a fairly new kernel feature that improves how the kernel handles multiple TC programs on a given interface and does not use the dispatcher program.

 See Launching bpfman for more detailed instructions on building and loading bpfman.
 This tutorial assumes bpfman has been built and the bpfman CLI is in $PATH.